-Check the travel rules
+Check the destinations travel advice

-Much has changed in the EU since Brexit so, you’ll first need to review the new rules.
+Much has changed in the EU since Brexit so you’ll first need to review the new rules.
 Refer to our guide for assistance.
 Not sure your EHIC card is valid?
-Get your free GHIC card instead – its exactly the same.
+Get your free GHIC card instead – it’s exactly the same.

 Find the best month to go skiing in Europe